sinzek/zoo-database/README.md

 To spin up a dev server, run `vercel dev` when in the project root.

+For each environment variable, run `vercel env add <name>`, and then insert the value.

 *NOTE: Running `npm run dev` will prevent the serverless functions in our backend from being recognized by Vite.
 Use `vercel dev` instead.*

 ## For Team Members